 Applicants can apply for the Premium Travel Visa online.
 Simply fulfil the basic immigration requirements.
 Produce proof of your long-stay plans (purpose of visit and accommodation) as well as travel and health insurance for that period.
 Applicants should not enter the Mauritius labour market and their source of income should be off the island.

 The visa will be issued via email.
 Applications are processed within 48 hours Monday to Friday.
 Those submitted over the weekend will be processed on the next working day, which is Monday.
-Travellers can apply for the visa close to their intended departure date, but it is better to do this well in advance.
+Travellers can apply for the visa close to their intended departure date, but it is better to do this well